Stuff That Sells: How To Add Effective Curb Appeal

 Freshen Up Home Garden

-Give the entryway of your home a facelift with new paint on the front door and trim around windows.
+Give the entryway of your home a facelift with new paint on the front door and trim around the windows.
 Choose attractive, neutral colors that coordinate with the rest of the house.
 If it is necessary to replace some of the landscape, choose hardy, native plants that do not need extreme care.
 Not every homeowner wants to spend each weekend working in the yard, and attractive but low-maintenance landscaping will not drive buyers away.

 Make Your Home Stand Out, But Not Too Much